siyamthandagwamanda/Library-Management-System-PostgreSQL/README.md

 ## Notes / Fixes Applied

-While consolidating the working notes into this README, a few small corrections were made to match each query's stated intent:
+While building the working notes into this README, a few small corrections were made to match each query's stated intent :

-📚 ReferencesGoogle Search Engine & Developer Documentation: Utilised for syntax validation, troubleshooting PostgreSQL constraint errors, and researching SQL standard implementation practices.
+📚 ReferencesGoogle Search Engine & Developer Documentation: Utilised for syntax validation, troubleshooting PostgreSQL constraint errors, and researching
+SQL standard implementation practices.

+Mlab CodeTribe